gabbiebolcer/gabbiebolcer.github.io/index.md

 # Other Class Work

-In my final Theology class at the University of St. Thomas, I wrote a [paper](https://github.com/gabbiebolcer/gabbiebolcer.github.io/blob/master/Other Class Assignment.pdf) discussing how Algorithms affect human relationships.
-During this class I realized that this was a topic that I was very passionate about as what I build at work has big implications on how people interact with one another.
+In my final Theology class at the University of St. Thomas, I wrote a [paper](https://github.com/gabbiebolcer/gabbiebolcer.github.io/blob/master/Other%20Class%20Assignment.pdf) discussing how Algorithms affect human relationships.
+During this class I realized that this was a topic that I was very passionate about.
+As someone going to work in a tech field, I understand that I need to understand how what I'm building affects others.
+This could be understanding biases in what I build or, as this class showed me, understanding how something I build can change how people interact with one another and the effects that has on people's physical, emotional, and spiritual wellbeing.